jlevy/kmd/kmd/docs/markdown/topics/b1_kmd_overview.md

 outputs (stored in the `kmd_cache` directory) to make things faster.

 Kmd is built on top of xonsh, a Python-powered shell language.
-This lets you run all kmd commands, as well as have access to intelligent auto-complete.
+This lets you run all Kmd commands, as well as have access to intelligent auto-complete.
 In xonsh, you also have access to the full power of Python and the shell when needed.

-On top of this, kmd understands its own code and APIs and can help you use and even extend it.
+On top of this, Kmd understands its own code and APIs and can help you use and even extend it.
-At any time you can ask a question and have the LLM-based assistant help you in how to use kmd.
+At any time you can ask a question and have the LLM-based assistant help you in how to use Kmd.
 Anything you type that ends in a `?` is sent to the assistant.

 ### Items and File Formats